THANKS FOR STOPPING BY.

 As the first in this line of dreamers to have the privilege of a career in the arts, I do not take the gift of that responsibility lightly.
 I am dedicated, and I work hard.
 I am proud of the worker my parents raised me to be.

-• I once called for a crew break, and the seasoned vets looked at me totally baffled.
+I once called for a crew break, and folks who hadn't worked with me before looked totally baffled.
 How sad is that?

 Every department should be excited about what we’re making, and everyone should feel valued.
 I am not stingy with my praise or my interest.
 I want people to trust me enough to take their biggest swings, run ideas by me, and check me when I’m wrong.
 Supported artists are more creative, and I am confident in my ability to support while tailoring and polishing.